ganelson/inform/README.md

 ## Pull Requests and Adding Features

-Inform is only just emerging, blinking, into the light of being open-source after two decades of private development.
+Inform is only just emerging into the light of being open-source, but it is not new software.
 It has a mature and well-used feature set, so that new or changed functionality requires careful thought.
 For the moment, its future direction remains in the hands of the original author.
 At some point a more formal process may emerge, but for now community discussion of possible features is best kept to the IF forum.
 In particular, please do not use the bug trackers to propose new features.

 Pull requests adding functionality or making any significant changes are therefore not likely to be accepted from non-members of the Inform team without prior